samirugamage/todo-app-samirugamge/README.md

 ### Prerequisites

-*Node.js: Ensure you have Node.js installed.
+Node.js: Ensure you have Node.js installed.
 If not, download and install it from Node.js official website.
-*Yarn Package Manager: This project uses Yarn for dependency management.
-If you don't have Yarn installed, you can get it by following the instructions here.
+Yarn Package Manager: This project uses Yarn for dependency management.
-*Git (Optional): If you're planning to clone the project repository, it's a good idea to have Git installed on your machine.
-Download and install it from Git's official site.
+Git (Optional): If you're planning to clone the project repository.

 ### Installation